shazaum/pipehub.github.io/website/versioned_docs/version-0.1.0/getting-started.md

 At the terminal you should get something like this:
 ![Response](/docs/assets/execution/terminal.png)

-The `github.com/pipehub/sample` pipe only count the time a request took to be processed.
+The `github.com/pipehub/sample` handler only count the time a request took to be processed.